OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ## 3 Continuous Integration (CI) and Continuous Deployment (CD)

 The process of building, testing and deploying changes generally requires access to many systems.
 Continuous Integration (CI) and Continuous Deployment (CD) tools typically store secrets themselves for providing configuration to the application or for during deployment.
 Alternatively, they interact heavily with the secrets management system.
-There are various best-practices which can help smoothing out secret management in CI/CD, some of them will be dealt with in this section.
+There are various best practices which can help smoothing out secret management in CI/CD, some of them will be dealt with in this section.

 ### 3.1 Hardening your CI/CD pipeline